 |DT BC100||Native||N/A||Optional Rare Book Module|

-DTDCH solutions exceed FADGI 4-Star and Metamorfoze-Strict standards.
-At the heart of all of our systems is a Phase One digital back that provides up to 100mp of resolution at 16 bits of color depth.
-Coupled with illumination with high spectral qualities, high resolution lenses, and ultra-low vibration shutters this results in true Preservation Digital Objects with accurate color, tone, and detail.
-Many manufacturers claim their equipment attains FADGI 4-star or ISO ISO 19264-1 A-class qualitybut very few others do.
-Leveraging Phase One’s raw processing with its class-leading debayering algorithm DTDCH solutions extract pixel level detail and color accuracy previously only seen in cumbersome multi-shot systems.
+DT solutions exceed FADGI 4-Star, ISO 19264, and Metamorfoze-Strict standards.
+At the heart of all of our systems are our purpose-built cameras offering up to 150mp of resolution at 16-bits of color depth.
+Coupled with cultural-heritage LED illumination (high CRI, high CQS, and smooth spectral shape), high-resolution lenses, and ultra-low vibration shutters this results in true Preservation Digital Objects with accurate color, tone, and detail.
+Our raw processing software, with its class-leading debayering algorithm, extracts pixel-level detail and color accuracy previously only seen in cumbersome multi-shot systems.
+Many manufacturers claim their equipment attains FADGI 4-star or ISO ISO 19264-1 A-class quality but very few others do.

 Our systems capture in a small fraction of a second and display almost immediately.
 The sophisticated material handling systems of the DT Versa and DT BC100 allow the operator to move through the material as quickly as they feel is safe.
 Therefore, the capture rate is only limited by the condition of the material and whether the system is capturing facing pages or each page individually.

 Capture One CH is a modern solution built on the venerable and widely used Capture One software.
 It is designed for cultural heritage workflows, supports all modern operating systems, is frequently updated, and can handle massive numbers of files with ease.
 Checking focus, zooming in on high resolution images, and scrolling through pages for quality control is lightning fast.
-Capture One CH 10 features book scanning tools such as Autocrop and AutoDeskew, Page Splitting, LAB Support, Resolution Ruler, Batch Processing, and Raw-Stage Quality Control.
+Capture One CH features book scanning tools such as AutoPPI, Autocrop and AutoDeskew, Page Splitting, LAB Support, Resolution Ruler, Batch Processing, and Raw-Stage Quality Control.
 These tools enable the automation of tedious post-production tasks that are inherent to the post-processing stage of book digitization.
-If your institution needs to OCR text, generate and quality control METS/ALTO metadata, or combine the individual pages to a PDF, our solutions integrate seamlessly with nearly any OCR and digital binding software such as CCS DocWorks Content Conversion Software.
+If your institution needs to OCR text, generate and quality control METS/ALTO metadata, or combine the individual pages to a PDF, our solutions integrate seamlessly with nearly any OCR and digital binding software.

-Maximum Capture Speeds in Pages Per Hour (pph) for each DTDCH Book Scanner:
+Maximum Capture Speeds in Pages Per Hour (pph) for each DT Book Scanner:

 |DT BC100||Up to 1200 pph||N/A||N/A|